 Celestial Markets

-238 Karangahape Road | Auckland Central, and 2 Freyberg Place | Auckland Central
+238 Karangahape Road, Auckland CBD & 2 Freyberg Place, Auckland CBD

-Run by Celestial Corner (who are now based online for all that brat-fit-check inspo), the Celestial Markets are a platform for up and coming independent artists and designers in Aotearoa, showing the best in Alternative and Aotearoa-made.
+Run by Celestial Corner (who are now based online for all that brat-fit-check inspo), the Celestial Markets are a platform for up and coming independent artists and designers in Aotearoa, showing the best in alternative and Aotearoa-made.
 From jewellery to illustrations, gently-loved clothing that has been given a new artistic lease on life, to unique one-off creations, this market is a vibe.
 You can find them on the First Thursday of each month on Karangahape Road at George Court and on the Last Thursday of each month in Freyburg Square at the Ellen Melville Centre.

 When: Twice monthly